gchq/Gaffer/core/store/README.md

 ### ScoreOperationChain

 Variables:
-- opScores - required list of operation scores.
+- opScores - required map of operation scores.
 These are the operation score values.
-- authScores - required list of operation authorisation scores.
+- authScores - required map of operation authorisation scores.
 These are the maximum scores allowed for a user with a given role.
 - scoreResolvers - required (if using NamedOperations) list of score resolvers.
 These map operation class to its respective score resolver.

-Example operation scores list:
+Example operation scores map:

 ```json
 {